Unitary and Open Scattering Quantum Walks on Graphs

 \section{Abstract}

 {

-We study a class of Unitary Quantum Walks on arbitrary graphs, parameterized by a family of scattering matrices.
-These Scattering Quantum Walks model the discrete dynamics of a system on the edges of the graph, with a scattering process at each vertex governed by the scattering matrix assigned to it.
-We show that Scattering Quantum Walks encompass several known Quantum Walks.
-Additionally, we introduce two classes of Open Scattering Quantum Walks on arbitrary graphs, also parameterized by scattering matrices: one class defined on the edges and the other on the vertices of the graph.
-We show that these walks give rise to proper Quantum Channels and describe their main spectral and dynamical properties, relating them to naturally associated classical Markov chains.
+We consider a class of Unitary Quantum Walks on arbitrary graphs, parameterized by a family of scattering matrices.
+These Scattering Quantum Walks model the discrete dynamics of a system on the graph's edges, where a scattering process at the vertices is governed by the scattering matrices assigned to each vertex.
+We show the Scattering Quantum Walks encompass several known Quantum Walks.
+We further introduce two classes of Scattering Open Quantum Walks on arbitrary graphs, also parameterized by scattering matrices: one defined on the edges, the other on the vertices of the graph.
+We show these walks give rise to proper quantum channels and describe their main spectral and dynamical properties, relating them to naturally associated classical Markov chains.